top of page

 Protecting Our Taonga

-All collectors are expected to uphold tikanga, respect the environment, and report any significant finds to the rūnanga.
+All collectors are expected to uphold tikanga, respect the environment, and act as kaitiaki while gathering pounamu or āotea.
+Significant finds should be reported to the rūnanga so they can be recorded and protected appropriately.

 Pounamu Customary Collection Permit Application